pddang/todoList/README.md

-# A simple todoList with react
+# A simple todoList with ReactJS
 1. ReactJS
 2. Material-UI